您的位置: 首页 > 2025年6月 第2卷 第2期 > 文字全文

 Through this global initiative, and in collaboration with experts and other stakeholders all over the world, WHO has (i) developed the necessary normative guidance for refractive error [14–16]; (ii) commenced convening of key private sector actors to seek meaningful contributions to scaling up refractive error services; and (iii) established a WHO-hosted Network that currently has 43 member organizations from the eye care and refractive error sector, UN Agencies and philanthropic organizations [17].
 Importantly, since its launch, there has been strong country demand for the initiative, with 17 countries already committing to implement national or sub-national SPECS 2030 initiatives.

 3. Strengthening monitoring and surveillance: To support monitoring of progress towards achieving the 2030 global eye care targets, WHO actively works with academic institutions to periodically generate estimates on eCSC and eREC [18,19].
-Additional activities to expand the quality and quantity of data for these global indicator’s include the integration within the WHO NCD STEPS survey [20,21] and within tropical data surveillance, as well as the upcoming launch and targeted implementation of a new WHO Sensory Impairment Interventions Survey (SENSIIS): Study Manual in 2025.
+Additional activities to expand the quality and quantity of data for these global indicators include the integration within the WHO NCD STEPS survey [20,21] and within tropical data surveillance, as well as the upcoming launch and targeted implementation of a new WHO Sensory Impairment Interventions Survey (SENSIIS): Study Manual in 2025.
 Furthermore, WHO has developed a range of technical resources in order to support countries to strengthen health information systems for eye care.
-That is, a comprehensive set of indicators, assessing health system performance and health status, are provided in the Eye care indicator menu [22] and in the Routine health information systems toolkit for sensory functions [23], which includes a District Health Information Software 2 digital package.
+That is, a comprehensive set of indicators, assessing health system performance and health status, is provided in the Eye care indicator menu [22] and in the Routine health information systems toolkit for sensory functions [23], which includes a District Health Information Software 2 digital package.

 While current data from the field continues to paint the picture of substantial inequities in access to eye care, there is sound justification for optimism.
 Significant momentum has been built in recent years, including (i) a strengthened body of evidence and data for advocacy and action; (ii) an increased availability of technical guidance to support implementation of comprehensive eye care services within countries; (iii) a united and growing stakeholder group (e.g., non-government organizations, academic institutions etc.); and (iv) a growing country demand for action on eye care.
 It is now time to capitalize on the momentum and scale up actions to ensure that all people can receive quality eye care services.